burhancodes/fagramdesktop/.github/CONTRIBUTING.md

 # Contributing

-This document describes how you can contribute to Telegram Desktop.
+This document describes how you can contribute to FAgram Desktop.
 Please read it carefully.

 **Table of Contents**